Spirent Communications (OTCMKTS:SPMYY) Trading Down 1.7%

 Spirent Communications plc (OTCMKTS:SPMYY) dropped 1.7% during mid-day trading on Thursday .
 The company traded as low as $13.60 and last traded at $13.60.
 Approximately 200 shares were traded during trading, a decline of 81% from the average daily volume of 1,032 shares.
 The stock had previously closed at $13.84.

 SPMYY has been the topic of a number of recent analyst reports.
-Barclays reissued an “underweight” rating on shares of Spirent Communications in a report on Wednesday, April 14th.
-Zacks Investment Research downgraded shares of Spirent Communications from a “buy” rating to a “hold” rating in a report on Wednesday, May 12th.
-Finally, UBS Group restated a “neutral” rating on shares of Spirent Communications in a research report on Tuesday, April 13th.
+UBS Group reissued a “neutral” rating on shares of Spirent Communications in a report on Tuesday, April 13th.
+Barclays restated an “underweight” rating on shares of Spirent Communications in a research report on Wednesday, April 14th.
+Finally, Zacks Investment Research cut shares of Spirent Communications from a “buy” rating to a “hold” rating in a research report on Wednesday, May 12th.
 One research analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the stock.
 Spirent Communications has an average rating of “Hold” and a consensus target price of $14.00.

 The business has a 50-day simple moving average of $13.83.
 The company has a market cap of $2.08 billion, a P/E ratio of 23.45 and a beta of 0.84.